amw-zero/concerning_quality/_posts/2023-12-31-txn-isolation-testing.md

 await Promise.allSettled([readTransaction(), writeTransaction()]);
 ```

-This script executes two transaction concurrently: one that reads the `txn_iso.ival` column two different times, and another which modifies the value of that column.
+This script executes two transactions concurrently: one that reads the `txn_iso.ival` column two different times, and another which modifies the value of that column.
 There's some sleeps sprinkled in so that the second read occurs after the write.
 The question is: do both reads return the same value?

 In Postgres, with the default transaction isolation level set, the answer is surprisingly no. This is an example output of running the script: